-Jennifer Brannan, a senior civil engineering major, will be doing service abroad after she graduates this spring.
-She was awarded a Fulbright Scholarship, through which she will be working on creating an organic water treatment solution in Kanpur, India.
+Jennifer Brannan, a senior civil engineering major, spent time doing service abroad after she graduated last spring.
+She was awarded a Fulbright Scholarship, through which she worked on creating an organic water treatment solution in Kanpur, India.

 “The engineering classes have definitely prepared me to pursue a career in engineering and a lifestyle committed to sustainability,” Jennifer said.

-For Founders Day, Jennifer is presenting a 20-foot concrete canoe design that she made with six other students.
-These students have been working on the project all year, focusing on design during first semester and fabricating the canoe second semester.
-The team will go on to present and race their canoe at the Pacific Northwest ASCE Regional Student Conference.
+For Founders Day, Jennifer presented a 20-foot concrete canoe design that she made with six other students.
+These students worked on the project all year, focusing on design during first semester and fabricating the canoe second semester.
+The team went on to present and race their canoe at the Pacific Northwest ASCE Regional Student Conference.

 “I feel that UP has prepared me because of what I have learned outside of the classroom,” Jennifer said.
 “My professors have encouraged and inspired me to dream big and pursue my goals, and they have come alongside me to help me achieve.”